-Christie now works as a consultant with defense attorneys and first time offenders to understand the justice system and its process.
+Christie now works as a consultant with defense attorneys and first-time offenders to understand the justice system and its process.
 He also lends his expertise as a speaker at different events.
-Christie is the author of Exile on Front Street: My Life as a Hells Angel, and Beyond.
+Moreover, he wrote and authored Exile on Front Street: My Life as a Hells Angel, and Beyond.

 George Christie’s Wife

-Christie, 70, married his high school sweetheart, Cheryl (also age 70) and they live together in Ojai, California.
-They had four children until George Christie III (Georgie) died at 39 years old in 2015.
+They had four children until George Christie III (Georgie) died at the age of 39 in 2015.
 Georgie Christie’s cause of death is unknown, but he was found dead in his sleep.
-Out of all of George Christie’s kids, Georgie was also a member of Hells Angels.
+Of all of George Christie’s kids, Georgie was also a Hells Angels member.